Hey, Look Me Over

 The 1961 British Academy Awards (Source: Bo Smith- The BAFTA Film Awards, 1989)

-Best Film From Any Source and Best British Film
+Best Film from Any Source and Best British Film

 The Hustler (U.S.)- won for Best Film from Any Source (tie)